Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

-where both the D'Alembertian operator $\Box\equiv g^{\mu\nu}\nabla_\mu\nabla_\nu$ and the GB invariant $\mathcal{G}$ are computed on the GR BH solution.\\ As it is clear from Eq.~\eqref{KG_eq}, the coupling with the GB invariant acts as an effective mass for the scalar perturbation, and, therefore, its sign determines the stability of the GR configuration.
+As it is clear from Eq.~\eqref{KG_eq}, the coupling with the GB invariant acts as an effective mass for the scalar perturbation, and, therefore, its sign determines the stability of the GR configuration.
 In particular, a tachyonic instability is developed if the following condition is verified:

 If this is the case, GR BHs naturally evolve towards other branches of solutions, in which the scalar field exhibits a nontrivial configuration.
 This phase transition is called BH scalarization~\cite{Silva:2017uqg,Doneva:2017bvd,Doneva:2021tvn}.
 Some instances of models allowing for scalarization are given by $\mathcal{Z}_2$-symmetric polynomial couplings~\cite{Silva:2017uqg,Julie:2023ncq}, or the exponential model~\cite{Doneva:2017bvd,Doneva:2021tvn} given by